What is AWS IoT Greengrass?

 Yes, by configuring your AWS IoT Greengrass group to run with no containerization, you can run AWS IoT Greengrass in a Docker container.
 You can also deploy AWS IoT Greengrass as a snap, a containerized software package that can run on a variety of Linux distributions.
+To get started, you can access an AWS IoT Greengrass Docker file here and you can find documentation about how you can pull the AWS IoT Greengrass Docker image from AWS ECR here.
+You can also deploy AWS IoT Greengrass as a snap, a containerized software package that can run on a variety of Linux distributions.
 To get started, you can access the AWS IoT Greengrass snap here and get started here.

-Can I run AWS IoT Greengrass on Mac OS 10 or Windows 10?
+Can I run AWS IoT Greengrass on Mac OS or Windows?

-Yes, by running AWS IoT Greengrass with no AWS IoT Greengrass container at the group level in a Docker container, you’ll be able to run AWS IoT Greengrass on Mac OS 10 or Windows 10.
+Yes, by running AWS IoT Greengrass with no AWS IoT Greengrass container at the group level in a Docker container, you’ll be able to run AWS IoT Greengrass on Mac OS or Windows.
 You can learn more about this capability in our documentation.

 What is the AWS IoT Greengrass SLA?

-The AWS IoT Greengrass SLA stipulates that you may be eligible for a credit towards a portion of your monthly service fees if AWS IoT Greengrass fails to achieve a Monthly Uptime Percentage of at least 99.9% for AWS IoT Greengrass.
+The AWS IoT Greengrass SLA for cloud management stipulates that you may be eligible for a credit towards a portion of your monthly service fees if AWS IoT Greengrass fails to achieve a Monthly Uptime Percentage of at least 99.9% for AWS IoT Greengrass cloud service.